Richardaeld/google_translate_game/README.md

 1. Repeat step 2 on the **unforgiving** **difficulty**.
 (Attempt to win these rounds but losing most of them wont negatively impact testing.)

 #### Document Result(s):
-1. document any incidences of the difficulty not performing properly.
+1. Document any incidences of the difficulty not performing properly.
 1. Document any incidences of incorrect header presentation.
 1. Document any failure of the timer.
 1. Document any incidences of incorrectly accepted/unaccepted word pairings.